 The normal force in an inclined plane is not directed in the direction that we are accustomed to.
 Up until now, we have always seen normal force directed upwards in the direction opposite to the force of gravity.
 The truth about normal forces is that they are not always upwards but rather that they are always directed perpendicular to the surface that the object is on.

 Gravity Force Components

-From the figure, we understand that the perpendicular component of the force of gravity is directed in the opposite direction of normal force, balancing the normal force.
-The parallel component of the force of gravity is not balanced by any other force.
+From the figure, we understand that the perpendicular component of the force of gravity is directed in the opposite direction of the normal force, balancing the normal force.
+Any other force does not balance the parallel component of the force of gravity.
 The object will subsequently accelerate down the inclined plane due to the presence of an unbalanced force.
-It is the parallel component of the force of gravity that causes this acceleration.
+The parallel component of the force of gravity causes this acceleration.
 The parallel component of the force of gravity is the net force.

 The equations used to determine the magnitude of the two components of the force of gravity are

 In the absence of friction and other forces, the acceleration of an object is the value of the parallel component divided by the mass.
-This yields the equation,\(a=g\sin \Theta\)
+This yields the equation,

 Solving an Inclined Plane Problem

 In the presence of friction and other forces, such as applied force and tensional force, it gets slightly complicated.